robksawyer/cakephp-amazon-aws-sdk/README.md

 			)
 		);

-* Add the task to a shell

-		public $tasks = array(
-			'Amazon.Amazon'
-		);

-		public function startup() {
-			$this->Amazon->setSetting('key', 'Your Amazon API key');
-			$this->Amazon->setSetting('secret', 'Your Amazon API key secret');
-		}

 ## Configuration

-For the component, configuration is as simple as adding in the necessary information to the array which gets passed to to the file.
-Unfortunately tasks don't operate in a similar manner and the settings must be passed via the
+Configuration is as simple as adding in the necessary information to the array which gets passed to to the file.
-`setSetting` method that it makes available.

 ## Usage

-Once configured and initialized usage is identical between both the component and task.
 At this point you have access to all of the methods available from the AWS SDK.
 The library currently has support for the following services:

-* Simple Notification Service
-* Auto Scale
-* CloudFront
+* Amazon CloudFront
-* CloudWatch
+* Amazon CloudWatch
+* Amazon DynamoDB
+* Amazon ElastiCache
-* Elastic Compute Cloud
+* Amazon Elastic Compute Cloud (Amazon EC2)
-* Elastic Load Balancer
+* Amazon Elastic MapReduce
-* Relation Database
+* Amazon Relational Database Service (Amazon RDS)
-* Elastic Map Reduce
+* Amazon Simple Notification Service (Amazon SNS)
+* Amazon Simple Queue Service (Amazon SQS)
+* Amazon Simple Storage Service (Amazon S3)
+* Amazon Simple Workflow Service
-* SimpleDB
+* Amazon SimpleDB
-* Simple Queue Service
+* Amazon Simple Email Service
+* Amazon Virtual Private Cloud (Amazon VPC)
+* Auto Scaling
+* AWS CloudFormation
+* AWS Elastic Beanstalk
+* AWS Import/Export
+* AWS Identity and Access Management
+* Elastic Load Balancing

 Not all of the methods for each service has been thoroughly tested.
 If you run into any issues, feel free to open an issue here, on the repository.

-The specific objects for each service can be accessed through the component or task as a member of it.
-Here is an example for each:
+The specific objects for each service can be accessed through the component as a member of it.
+Here are some examples:

 * `$this->Amazon->SNS`
 * `$this->Amazon->AutoScale`